 You’ll find that Chesapeake Commons Apartments offers everything you could want in city living.
 Baltimore is rich with history and landmarks and Chesapeake Commons exemplifies the preservation of both.
 Originally built as Baltimore City College High School in the late 19th century, Chesapeake Commons offers the beauty and richness of living in a one-of-a-kind building coupled with modern interior architecture and luxurious amenities.

-Note: In order to reserve a specific apartment, we require a completed application, credit check authorization form, reservation agreement, application fees, and deposit.
+Note: In order to reserve a specific apartment, we require a completed application, credit check authorization form, reservation agreement, application fees, deposit, and suporting documents.
 We can reserve an apartment for up to 30 days from its first date of availability with all necessary documents and payments.
-Application may be submited electronically through DocuSign.
+Applications may be submitted electronically through DocuSign.
 Please contact us directly so that we can email you a link through DocuSign.

 (These documents must be signed.
 Then they can be hand delivered, mailed, scanned and emailed, or faxed to us.
 Contact us if you would like to submit these forms electronically through DocuSign.)